 Once you find a spending hack, that frees up, say $100 a month, it’s yours to keep.
 Buy a new pair of jeans every month, find something to spend it on at the mall or drink it down at the bar.

 Or you could use it to pay down debts faster.
 Or increase your monthly contribution to your IRA or 401k (or TFSA or RSP for my Canadian friends).
 That’s where the magic happens.
 That $100 a month becomes $123,000 by the time you retire.
 And that is just one savings area.
 What if you could free up $400 a month?
 Or $2,000?
 Lots of my clients and readers do.
 It means they can retire with a lot more.
 Or retire a lot earlier.
 Or just lower the monthly burn to the point where it doesn’t need to get funded on credit cards.
 They stop worrying about money.
+If you really want to kick your wealth into gear, check out this idea of surfing to wealth.

 Whether you are desperate to get out of debt, or keen to grow your investments, these simple principles make a big difference.